licitdev/docs/configuration/data-model/relationships.md

 ## Overview

-The Data Studio makes _the process_ of configuring relational data models easier, faster, and more intuitive by offering a code-free configuration.
-Directus _does not_ enforce opinionated schemas, rule systems, or limitations to your data models.
-Therefore, aside from any technical limitations of your project's infrastructure or core requirements for relational data models, _like having a primary key field for every collection or a data type assigned to every field,_ you are free to build the data model as you want, _for better or worse._
+The Data Studio makes _the process_ of configuring relational data models easier, faster, and more intuitive by offering code-free configuration.
+Directus _does not_ enforce opinionated schemas, rule systems, or other arbitrary limitations to your data models.
+Therefore, aside from any technical limitations of your project's infrastructure or core requirements for any relational data model, _like having a primary key field for every collection or a data type assigned to every field,_ you are free to build the data model as you want, _for better or worse._

 Therefore, in order to build an appropriate, efficient, and effective relational data model, you still need a rock solid _conceptual_ understanding of relational data models.
 In this guide, we will go over the following topics:

 - What kinds of relationships exist within Directus.
 - How to configure a desired relationship within the Data Studio.
-- How they are implemented in the data model and displayed in the Data Studio.
+- How relationship are implemented in the data model and displayed in the Data Studio.
 - When it might be appropriate to use a given type of relationship.

 ### Directus vs Classic Data Model Terms

 Terminology is used intentionally.
-When classic data model terms are used _(such as data table, column, and row)_, this signals that, at that moment, the explanation is focused strictly on what happens in the database.
-When Directus terminology is used, it signals that the explanation includes the Data Studio's logic and functionality.
+When classic data model terms are used _(such as data table, column, and row)_ this signals that, at that moment, the explanation is focused strictly on what happens in the database.
+When Directus terminology is used, it signals that the explanation includes Directus logic and functionality, including how it is displayed in the Data Studio.

 ### Parent vs. Related Collections

 When we describe the relationship between two tables, remember that the relationships are always described relative to their "parent" collection.
 However, this naming convention is based on perspective.
-For example, within the data model, a [many-to-one relationship](#many-to-one-m2o) is the same as a [one-to-many relationship](#one-to-many-o2m), the term used just depends on which collection you consider to be the parent.
+For example, within the data model, a [many-to-one relationship](#many-to-one-m2o) is the same as a [one-to-many relationship](#one-to-many-o2m), the term used just depends on which collection you consider the parent.

 ## Many-to-One (M2O)